Barbaras Timeline

 • Jacob Muth and Minnie Wilke will marry next April.
 No idea where he lives but Wauwatosa is on the radar

-• Minnie lives virtually next door to her daughter
+• Minnie lives virtually next door to her biological daughter, Eleanora Falk

 Albert Wilke (and family) laborer